 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

-- If your child has any of these health problems: Liver problems, lung or breathing problems like sleep apnea, or myasthenia gravis.
+- If you have any of these health problems: Liver problems, lung or breathing problems like sleep apnea, or myasthenia gravis.